 The transition we must make is crucial and overdue, but hard.
 Since burned out people can neither heal the planet nor live sustainably, they too must be healed and supported.
 We can use the powerful effect on human well-being of nearby nature, in all its forms.

 Behavior and Environment - Introduction to environmental psychology that examines human-environment interactions with a focus on environmental stewardship.
-Course develops an information processing model of human nature and uses this model to explore human behavior, the settings they prefer and best function in, and how they maintain mental clarity and attentional vitality.
+Course develops an information processing model of human nature and uses it to explore human behavior, the settings humans prefer and best function in, and how they maintain mental clarity in the face of difficult environmental circumstances.

 Psychology of Environmental Stewardship - Explores research on psychology of environmental stewardship and creates a toolbox of approaches for promoting durable conservation behavior.

 Localization Seminar: Transitional Thinking for the New Normal - How ever vast were the resources used to create industrial civilization, they were never limitless.
-Biophysical constraints, always a part of human existence, could be ignored for these past few centuries, a one-time era of resource abundance.
-We can accept that transition to a different life pattern is inevitable, yet the specific form of our response is not preordained.
-The course develops one plausible response called localization.
-It focuses on place-based living within the limits of nearby natural systems.
-The course covers the drivers of localization and examples in practice.
-It also introduces the philosophies of localization and the tools needed to make the transition peaceful, democratic, just and resilient.
+We can accept that transition to a frugal life pattern is inevitable, yet the specific form of our response is not preordained.
+The course develops a plausible response called localization.
+It focuses on place-based living within the biophysical limits of nearby natural systems, the drivers of localization and the tools needed to make the transition peaceful, democratic, just and resilient.